For the past 6 months I’ve been on a quest for a new pair of “perfect ballerina flats” Now I’m kicking myself…Why didn’t I buy these sooner?

 I immediately wore them for the next few days and wow- no break in time at all!
 I can’t feel any seams on the interior, so no blisters or rubbing anywhere.

 And they’re washable?
 Which means I’ll get even more use of of these shoes than my aforementioned Lucky Emmie suede flats.
-Just remove the midsoles, wash shoes and insoles in cold water on the delicate cycle with mild detergent and let them air dry. (no heat or sun for the drying process.)
-Once dry, replace the midsole and put the insole in and you’re ready to go.
+Just remove the insoles, wash shoes and insoles separately in cold water on the delicate cycle with mild detergent and let them air dry.
+Using a garment bag would be a good idea.
+(OH! and no heat or sun for the drying process.)
+Once dry, insert the insole in your shoe and you’re ready to go.

 Once I started shopping Rothy’s online, I remember my friend Nicole’s yellow pointed Rothy’s shoes, so asked her opinion.
 (She’s a writer, check out her book!)
 Nicole said those marigold shoes have been worn all over the world, (she’s a traveler), and have been washed and air dried at least twice.
 She pretty much lives in them.
 So the shoes are durable and made to last.